davidagross/FsChebfun/README.md

 let f = chebfun( fun x -> Math.Exp(-x) , [|-1.0 ; 1.0|])
 ```

-While function composition, max, plotting, and root-finding will not be primary priorities for this project, great power is still derived from `chebfun` creation from MATLAB-style "anonymous" function in F#, as above.
+While function composition, max, plotting, and root-finding will not be primary priorities for this project, great power should still derived from `chebfun` creation from MATLAB-style "anonymous" function in F#, as above.
 Creating a PDF from values on equispaced points and inverting their CDF is a long-term goal of this project.

 License
 =======